SNICScienceCloud/technical-training/automation/README.md

 # Step-1: Install Docker on your VM.

-0 - Switch to root user
+0 - Switch to the root user.
 ```
 > sudo bash
 ```

-1 - First, add the GPG key for the official Docker repository to the system:
+1 - First, add the GPG key for the official Docker repository to the system.
 ```
 # curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -
 ```

-2 - Add the Docker repository to APT sources:
+2 - Add the Docker repository to APT sources.
 ```
 # add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable"
 ```

-3 - Update the package database with the Docker packages from the newly added repo:
+3 - Update the package database with the Docker packages from the newly added repo.
 ```
 # apt-get update
 ```
-4 -  install Docker:
+4 - Install Docker.
 ```
 # apt-get install -y docker-ce
 ```